 If a career in Catering & Hospitality (the largest service industry in the country) appeals to you, this industry recognised course will provide training for a worthwhile and rewarding career that offers high job satisfaction and good prospects.
 Also suitable for those that have completed a Level 1 and have regular employment in the Industry and want to develop their skills further.

 A selection of practical assessments, externally set assignments and online multiple choice tests.

 It is recommended that you purchase appropriate books, clothing and equipment for you to carry out the course, details of which will be provided before the start of the course.
 Students are allocated a certain amount of free printing, after which a small fee will be incurred.

-Successful completion of this course could enable you to progress to Level 3 Diploma in Catering, or progress into full-time employment.
+Successful completion of this course could enable you to progress to Level 3 Advanced Diploma in Professional Cookery or progress into full-time employment.
 Suitability for the Level 3 will take into consideration practical and theoretical ability, plus overall attitude shown towards all aspects of the course (attendance, behaviour etc.).
 You could also use this qualification to progress straight into employment in a wide range of catering establishments.
 Another option would be for you to progress to employment and with the support of your employer you may be able to continue to study at Level 3 on a part-time basis or apprenticeship.

 Typical jobs in the catering industry could include Kitchen Assistant, Restaurant Bar or Waiting Staff.
 A typical starting salary for these positions would be in the region of £11,900, extra income could be made in tips and as a guide for future earnings Head Chefs can earn in the region of £35,000.